 For A32 code, a literal pool must be within 4KB of an LDR instruction that is trying to access it.
 To solve this, add an LTORG directive into your assembly source code at a convenient place.
-See the following in the armasm User Guide:

 - Load addresses to a register using LDR Rd, =label. - LTORG.